Invasion of the Dinosaurs

 The edited five-parter finally goes to air -- in Australia; Canberra Times, 5 November 1984

-• The five-part version of the serial was sold to:
+• This new five-part version of the serial was sold to:

 Australia Nov 84 PAL